taboca/browser-adaptation-dynamic-theme/README.md

 ## Disclaimer about contest participation

-* Over Add-ons Mozilla, the project is frozen until Mozilla judges the contest; therefore to honor the partially clear rules from Mozilla, assuming that submission includes Form registration and Add-on data.
+* Why the Add-on release is frozen?
+Over Add-ons Mozilla, the project is frozen until Mozilla judges the contest; therefore to honor the partially clear rules from Mozilla, assuming that submission includes Form registration and Add-on data.

 ## Project introduction